raji-cm/opshub/README.md

-This line has been  addeed today
+This line has been  added by rajitha